mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 - `%s` for strings
 - `%t` for boolean values to output "true" or "false"
 - `%p` for pointers (prints hex address of a variable)
-- `%v` for any value
+- `%v` for any value in its default format
+- `%+v` is similar to `%v`, but includes struct field names
 - `%T` to output the type of a value
 - `%*s` to output a string with a number of leading spaces\
-  This consumes two values, the number of leading spaces and the string to follow.
+   This consumes two values, the number of leading spaces and the string to follow.\
+   The `*` is a replacement for any format precision specifier, integer, float, string .. whatever.
+  When used in a string, it will pad if necessary on the left with spaces.

 It is common for format strings to end with `\n` to output a newline character.